 It snowed in Rome in 1982 and again in 2012.
 Snow isn't really a thing in Rome, so when it happens, the capital of Italy looks quite different in many ways.

 On Monday, Feb.
 26, 2018, Rome received between four and 15 cm of snow.
-This would alarm cities in Canada that are used a very real, snowy, and drawn out winter.
+This would alarm cities in Canada that are used to a very real, snowy, and drawn-out winter.

 Considering snow is rare in Rome, they don't exactly have an army of snowplows waiting to be called in for their daily shift.